majick/quark/README.md

 # TLS-support
 quark does not natively support TLS.
 A more suckless approach than to implement TLS into it is to use a TLS reverse proxy (e.g. [tlstunnel](https://github.com/hannesm/tlstunnel), [hitch](https://hitch-tls.org/) or [stunnel](https://www.stunnel.org/) ).
 It accepts encrypted TLS connections and forwards them as unencrypted requests to a server.
 In this case, one can run such a reverse proxy to listen on a public IP address and forward the requests to a local port or UNIX-domain socket.

+A more, y'know, modern thing one might choose to do is just run an actual reverse proxy, like Traefik.
+The 1.x versions, now kinda depracated, are trivially easy to set up in front of a `quark` container by virtue of sticking a couple of tags on the container.
+The 2.x versions are needlessly complex, in order to, I dunno, be enterprisey or k8s egressey or something.
+In any case, `quark` does its job and you can figure out how to stick TLS in front of it however you like.

 # Solutions
 - [saait](https://git.codemadness.org/saait/file/README.html) site generator
 - [stagit](https://git.codemadness.org/stagit/file/README.html) git page generator